*CEFIPRA Project Research Associate Position*

 Papers can present research results in any of the themes of interest for the

-symposium, as well as application experiences, tools and promising
+symposium, as well as application experiences, tools and promising preliminary

 ideas.
-Papers dealing with synergistic approaches that integrate modelling
+Papers dealing with synergistic approaches that integrate modelling and

-knowledge management/discovery, or that exploit knowledge
+knowledge management/discovery, or that exploit knowledge management/discovery

 to develop/synthesise system models are especially welcome.

-Authors are invited to submit original research or tool papers on any
+Authors are invited to submit original research or tool papers on any relevant

 topic.
 These can either be normal or short papers.
-Short papers can discuss
+Short papers can discuss new

 ideas which are at an early stage of development and which have not yet been